Candidates are recruited and supported in all educator preparation programs to ensure their success.

 - The education unit accepts applicants for its educator preparation programs based on clear criteria that include multiple measures of candidate

-- The education unit purposefully recruits and admits candidates to diversify the educator pool in California and provides the support, advice, and assistance to promote their successful entry and retention in the
+- The education unit purposefully recruits and admits candidates to diversify the educator pool in California and provides the support, advice, and assistance to promote their successful entry and retention in the profession.

 Evidence Based Advisement and Assistance

 Clovis Unified School District’s Induction Program uses multiple measures to monitor Participating Teachers’ progress in meeting program requirements.
 The evidence collected guides advisement and assistance efforts provided by Program Leaders.

 Program Database: The CUSD Induction Program Staff maintains a database to track Participating Teachers’ individual progress.
 This database includes information regarding eligibility, professional development attendance, and a CMS completion record.
 This database is updated throughout the year and is used by Program Leaders to complete CUSD Induction Program Transcripts.
 Database information informs Program Leaders of Participating Teachers who need additional advisement.

 Weekly Collaborative Logs: Mentors and Participating Teachers complete weekly collaborative electronic logs via learningzone.ntcportal.org.
 Program Leaders review the logs on a regular basis and contact those individuals not meeting program standards.